What the reviewers are saying about IMAGO

 "IMAGO is Cormac McCarthy meets C.S.
 Lewis in this search for human identity in a dystopian world.
 Belliveau's masterful prose blurs the edges between genre and literature while taking the reader on patrol through a landscape of rubble and despair."

-Greg Bellivau's most recent book is Seeds: Meditations on Grace in a World with Teeth (CrossLink Publishers) a collection of Creative nonfiction pieces, set to be released August 2017.
-He is a 2008 Christopher Isherwood Grant Recipient, as well as the 2002 Christy Award finalist for Best First Novel Go Down To Silence (Multnomah: a Division of Random House, 2001).
+Greg Belliveau's most recent novel is IMAGO (Rogue Phoenix Press, Fall 2019).
+He is also the author of Seeds: Meditations on Grace in a World with Teeth (CrossLink Publishers, 2017) a collection of Creative nonfiction pieces, and Go Down To Silence (Multnomah: a Division of Random House, 2001).
+He is a 2008 Christopher Isherwood Grant Recipient, as well as the 2002 Christy Award finalist for Best First Novel Go Down To Silence.

 His short stories have appeared in The Atticus Review, The Cleveland Review, Vine Leaves of which his vignette “LG Don’t Want To Fly” was selected for their 2012 Best Of Anthology published by eMergent Publishing.

-He teaches Creative Writing in Antioch University’s MA program, and has taught at a The Antioch Writer’s Workshop, Yellow Springs, OH, and is currently teaching as a Visiting Professor of English at Capital University, Columbus, Ohio.
+He teaches Creative Writing in Antioch University’s MA program, and has taught at a The Antioch Writer’s Workshop, Yellow Springs, OH, and is currently teaching at Capital University, Columbus, Ohio.

 WHAT PEOPLE ARE SAYING ABOUT "SEEDS"

 "I read an early copy of this.
 We all need to know that grace is alive in a world full of teeth.
 Broken up into short, poignant reads."
 (Donna VanLiere, New York Times and USA Today Best-Selling Author 2017-09-26)